BasedLinux/bsd/doc/manual/source/development/documentation.md

 - Use British English.

-  This is a somewhat arbitrary choice to force consistency, and accounts for the fact that a majority of Nix users and developers are from Europe.
+  This is a somewhat arbitrary choice to force consistency, and accounts for the fact that a majority of Bsd users and developers are from Europe.

 ### Links and anchors

 Reference documentation must be readable in arbitrary order.
-Readers cannot be expected to have any particular prerequisite knowledge about Nix.
+Readers cannot be expected to have any particular prerequisite knowledge about Bsd.
 While the table of contents can provide guidance and full-text search can help, they are most likely to find what they need by following sensible cross-references.

 - Link to technical terms

-  When mentioning Nix-specific concepts, commands, options, settings, etc., link to appropriate documentation.
+  When mentioning Bsd-specific concepts, commands, options, settings, etc., link to appropriate documentation.
   Also link to external tools or concepts, especially if their meaning may be ambiguous.
   You may also want to link to definitions of less common technical terms.